assafdori/compie-technologies/README.md

 I tried to comment sections in the code where I could've done better.
 I also would've organized the Terraform working directory with a modules/ folder and an infrastructure/ folder, and call the modules from the infrastructure folder, unless I'm using repository modules, such as for the VPC creation.
 I am always happy to hear suggestions and where I could've done better! :)
+PS.
+I was pretty confident in succeeding the bonus task, but the user-data to deploy the agent was giving me a hard time.
+Due to time limitations I left it out.
+But be sure I will deploy it outside of this time limitation!

 ## Assaf's Home Assignment